lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial6/tutorial.rst

     write_data generate.data

 Here, an anisotropic barostat is used.
-Anisotropic barostats adjust the dimensions independently, which is generally suitable for a solid phase.
+As previously mentioned, anisotropic barostats adjust the dimensions independently, which is generally suitable for a solid phase.

 Run the simulation using LAMMPS.
 From the ``Charts`` window, the temperature evolution can be observed, showing that it closely follows the desired annealing procedure.
 The evolution of the box dimensions over time confirms that the box is deforming during the last stage of the simulation.
-After the simulation completes, the final LAMMPS topology file called **generate.data** will be located next to **generate.lmp**.
+After the simulation completes, the final microstate attained during the dynamics and the system topology will be written to a LAMMPS data file called **generate.data** which will be located next to **generate.lmp**.

 .. figure:: figures/GCMC-dimension-dm.png
     :class: only-dark